meuleman/epilogos-web/README.md

 ### nginx

-The `nginx` server is used to serve the production site on tcp port 80, to proxy requests to the development server running on tcp port 3000, and to proxy requests to the Express.js annotations server running on tcp port 8000.
+The `nginx` server is used to serve the production site on tcp port 443, to proxy requests to the development server running on tcp port 3000.

-If necessary, use the EC2 console to set up security group policies that open up tcp ports 80, 3000, and 8000 for public (inbound) access.
+If necessary, use the EC2 console to set up security group policies that open up tcp ports 80, 443, and 3000 for public (inbound) access.

 #### Installation